 The instructions in this paragraph concern scholarships that cover either 50% or 100% of the tuition fee, as well as Finland Scholarships.
 These scholarships are granted only when you are accepted to the University or when you continue from the Bachelor's degree Programme in Science to a master's degree at the University of Helsinki.

-• In order to renew your grant for the second study year, you must earn 55 credits during your first study year.
-The academic year ends on 31 July.
-This is the only requirement for receiving the grant.
-Only new credits that have been earned during the Student’s first study year at the University of Helsinki are included in the 55 credits.
+Only new credits that have been earned during the student’s first study year at the University of Helsinki are included in the 55 credits.
 Transferred credits from previous studies cannot be included.

-• When you have earned the 55 credits, send a message to international-studentinfo@helsinki.fi to notify us and we will then register you as attending for the upcoming academic year.
+When you have earned the necessary 55 credits, send a message to international-studentinfo@helsinki.fi to notify us and we will then register you as attending for the upcoming academic year.
 Please do not send a transcript of records, we will check your data directly from Sisu.

-• When you have paid half of the tuition fee and earned the 55 credits, send a message to international-studentinfo@helsinki.fi to notify us and we will then register you as attending for the upcoming academic year.
+When you have paid half of the tuition fee and earned the 55 credits, send a message to international-studentinfo@helsinki.fi to notify us and we will then register you as attending for the upcoming academic year.
 Please do not send a transcript of records, we will check your data directly from Sisu.

 Dean's Awards